Second Anglo-Sikh War: Background

 The Sikh Confederacy Misls of the Punjab were consolidated into an Empire and expanded by Maharaja Ranjit Singh during the early years of the nineteenth century.
 During the same period, the British East India Company's territories had been expanded until they were adjacent to the Punjab.
-Ranjit Singh maintained an uneasy alliance with the East India Company, while increasing the military strength of the Sikh Khalsa Army, which also saw itself as the embodiment of the state and religion, to deter British aggression against his state and to expand Sikh territory to the north and north west, capturing territory from Afghanistan and Kashmir.
+Ranjit Singh maintained an uneasy alliance with the East India Company, while increasing the military strength of the Sikh Khalsa Army to deter British aggression against his state and to expand Sikh territory to the north and north west, capturing territory from Afghanistan and Kashmir.

 When Ranjit Singh died in 1839, the Sikh Empire began to fall into disorder.
-There was a succession of short-lived rulers at the central Durbar (court), and increasing tension between the Army and the Durbar.
+There was a succession of short-lived rulers at the central Durbar (court), and increasing tension between the Army, which also saw itself as the embodiment of the state and religion, and the Durbar.
 The East India Company began to build up its military strength on the borders of the Punjab.
 Eventually, the increasing tension goaded the Sikh Army to invade British territory, under weak and possibly treacherous leaders.

-The hard-fought First Anglo-Sikh War ended in defeat for the Sikh Army.
+The hard-fought first Anglo-Sikh war ended in defeat for the Sikh Empire which had to cede parts of the Punjab region to the British.